About the Council of Europe - Overview

 At the initiative of Francois Mitterand, the first summit of the heads of state and government of the Council of Europe's member states took place in Vienna on 8 and 9 October 1993.
 The Vienna Summit confirmed and extended the enlargement policy of the Council of Europe.
 It also laid the ground for Protocol 11 to the European Convention on Human Rights making its machinery more expeditious and effective.

 Thus, the democratisation process in Central and Eastern Europe led to Hungary's accession in 1990, Poland's in 1991, Bulgaria's in 1992 and Estonia, Lithuania, Slovenia and Romania in 1993.
 That of the Czech Republic and the Slovak Republic replaced Czechoslovakia's accession from 1991 in 1993.
-Latvia joined the Council of Europe on 10 February, Moldova and Albania on 13 July and Ukraine and the former Yugoslav Republic of Macedonia on 9 November 1995.
-The Russian Federation acceded on 28 February, Croatia on 6 November 1996, Georgia on 27 April 1999, Armenia and Azerbaijan on 25 January 2001, Bosnia and Herzegovina on 24 April 2002, Serbia and Montenegro on 3 April 2003.
+Latvia joined the Council of Europe on 10 February, Moldova and Albania on 13 July and Ukraine and the former Yugoslav Republic of Macedonia on 9 November 1995, Croatia on 6 November 1996, Georgia on 27 April 1999, Armenia and Azerbaijan on 25 January 2001, Bosnia and Herzegovina on 24 April 2002, Serbia and Montenegro on 3 April 2003.